 Use the site's product image comparison tool to visually compare the Canon EF 400mm f/2.8L IS III USM Lens to other lenses.
 I preloaded another interesting comparison in that link.

 With this lens's weight being comfortable for handholding, how this lens is handheld becomes a bigger issue.
-The shifted-rear weight distribution means the tripod foot needed to be moved back, and the tripod foot is the natural choice for holding this lens in use.
+The shifted-rear weight distribution necessitated the tripod foot be moved back, and the tripod foot is the natural choice for holding this lens in use.
 The tripod foot height and the new rearward location combine to permit the left elbow to rest against the body for less shoulder strain.
 The version III foot's redesigned shape, including an upward curve at the end, makes handholding comfortable with fingertips ideally positioned for using the focus ring and the thumb located not far from the switches.
 The gripped padding provided on the tripod foot aids in carrying comfort.

 This tripod foot has two differently-sized threaded inserts (1/4" and 3/8").
 A Wimberley P50 Lens Plate permits quick attachment to Arca-Swiss compatible monopod and tripod head clamps.
 Mounting with two screws is important to prevent the plate from twisting, but note that most lens plates will require a 3/8"-16 to 1/4"-20 Reducer Bushing in the larger threaded insert.
 These are inexpensive, and it seems Canon could easily have included one in the box.
 Much better would have been to machine the needed Arca-Swiss dovetail grooves into the foot, as some other lens manufacturers have begun doing.